 Programme 2: Facilities and Benefits to Members and political parties provides for the rendering of direct support services and facilities to elected representatives of the Free State Legislature as per the Policy on Payments, Facilities and Benefits of Members of the Legislature.
 It also provides for the rendering of support services to political parties represented in the Legislature.

-The sub-programme structure provides for the rendering of services according to two key
+The sub-programme structure provides for the rendering of services according to two key Policy documents of the Legislature, namely;

-Policy on Facilities, Benefits and Payments to Members of the Legislature that provides for;
+Policy on Facilities, Benefits and Payments to Members of the Legislature that provides for:

 - Accommodation and relocation

 - Communication Facilities

 - Travelling Facilities

 - Subsistence Allowances

 - Study aid

 - Remuneration

 - Facilities for Members with special needs

 - Accidents and death

-- Policy on funding of Political Parties represented in the Legislature that provides for:
+- Policy on funding of Political Parties represented in the Legislature that provides for;

-- Payment of Office Allocation to Political Parties (including research allowance) and
+- o Payment of Office Allocation to Political Parties (including research allowance) and

-- Payment of constituent Allowance to Political Parties represented in the Legislature
+- o Payment of constituent Allowance to Political Parties represented in the Legislature

-- Political Party Fund Act 4 of 2008.
+- o Political Party Fund Act 4 of 2008.